LibreCAD/docs/guides/blocks.rst

    - Blocks inserted from the **Block List**:

       #.
-Each block can be placed at a different locations, scale, rotation angle, and/or can be placed in an array.
+Each block can be placed at a different locations, scale, rotation angle, and can also be placed in an array.
       #.
 Blocks inserted from the same block in the **Block List** is called an *instance*.
-If a block is inserted from the same block multiple times the *instances*  of the block are linked.  **Changes to one instance of the block will be reflected in all instances of that block.**
+If a block is inserted from the same block multiple times all the *instances*  of the block are linked.  **Changes to one instance of the block will be reflected in all instances of that block.**

    - Blocks inserted from the **Library Browser**:

       #.
 Each block can be placed at a different location, rotation angle and/or scale.
       #.
 Blocks inserted multiple times will create a new instance of the block in the **Block List** each time it is inserted.
 The blocks will numbered sequentially (*BlockName1*, *BlockName2*, ...)
-      #.
 The inserted blocks will be independent of each other.

-.. _ugblockslist:
+.. _ugBlocksList:

 Using the Block List
 --------------------